jeffhammond/j3/asynchronous_tasks.md

   1. `DO CONCURRENT` execution on coprocessors, specialized or not.
   2. Data parallel intrinsics such as `MATMUL`.
-  3. coarray communications, especially collectives.
+  3. Coarray communications, especially collectives.
-  4. general code not included above.
+  4. General code not included above.

 We will describe the associated use cases in more detail below.